vmware-tanzu/sonobuoy/README.md

 ### 3. Tear down

-Sonobuoy is not a persistent, background process---each time you want a new data report you will need to re-run it.

 To clean up Kubernetes objects created by Sonobuoy, run the following commands:
 ```
 kubectl delete -f examples/quickstart/
 ```
-You may also want to clear the contents of the results directory that the Sonobuoy pod wrote to.

 ## Further documentation